Everything You Wanted To Know About Cracker Barrel Firing Brad’s Wife Nanette

 “I would really like to know why and those of you who know me these days, know that I WILL find out.
 In the mean time, if any of you would like to know also, please go to their Facebook page and ask them.
 I would really appreciate it.”

-When writing his Facebook post, Bradley Reid named the woman who had reportedly fired Nanette from Cracker Barrel and followed his initial complaint with a couple of other posts about the company which all aimed at finding out why Brad’s wife was dismissed from Cracker Barrel.
+When writing his Facebook post, Bradley Reid named the woman who had reportedly fired Nanette from Cracker Barrel and followed his initial complaint with a couple of other posts about the company, which all aimed at finding out why Brad’s wife was dismissed from Cracker Barrel.

-After his initial Facebook complaint Reid decided to visit the Cracker Barrel website, and here he re-posted his initial inquiry and question.
+After his initial Facebook complaint, Reid decided to visit the Cracker Barrel website, and here he re-posted his initial inquiry and question.
 Ad Week report that during the week of March 22-27, a full 90 percent of the data on Cracker Barrel’s official website was taken up by comments about Brad’s wife.
 Engagement on the company website also rose by 226 percent.

 Good morning to everyone except the Cracker Barrell that fired Brad’s wife. #justiceforbradswife